 The integration of the two systems for bidirectional data exchange makes things much easier for everyone.

 More information on SAP integration via TPG PSLink® middleware.

 Microsoft Project Server / Project Online provides important reports on individual projects or project portfolios at your fingertips.
 A role-based concept and access rights ensure that project members and managers only see the reports that are intended for them.

 Individually adapted to customer needs, the automated reporting system brings a wealth of benefits to the entire organization.

-Learn more about Microsoft Power BI, the powerful online reporting service in Office 365.
+Learn more about Microsoft Power BI, the powerful online reporting service in Microsoft 365.

 Multi-projects and programs are managed on the basis of important milestones within the sub-projects that can be rolled up from all sub-projects into a central overview.
 Managers find it useful to see how the milestones have changed over time.
 However, Microsoft Project Server / Project Online only includes 10 baselines.

 TPG helps by providing an integrated Milestone Trend Analysis (MTA) chart to support analysis and ensure timely detection of bottlenecks.

 Download the free MTA for MS Project Client.

 “Efficient reporting is the biggest benefit of Project Server.
 We know that the project numbers – including financials from SAP – are timely, reliable, and consistent.
 With Project Server linked to SAP, we can gauge the financial success of projects, comparing actual with budgeted figures, and provide management with the ability to exert meaningful control.”